basarat/demo-typestyle/03-media/script.md

 );
 ```

+We bring in TypeStyle and use its style function to generate a css class that sets the color to red.
+We then use this css class to style the root div.

 TypeStyle provides a `media` function to make it easy to write media queries which we can import from the main module

 ```js
 import { style, media } from "typestyle";
 ```

-You can use the media function to specify CSS breakpoints. e.g. we can change the fontSize when the width becomes greater than 300px
+You can use the media function to specify CSS breakpoints. e.g. when the width becomes at least 500px we can bump up the fontSize.

 ```js
 const className = style(